 Inspector General of Police for Islamabad is now committed to establishing an anti-violence against women and children centre in Islamabad which will provide legal and medical facilities to survivors of violence under one roof.

-Panah (meaning refuge) is a shelter home and member of PFDP - which has, to date, given refuge to almost 3,000 women – is aiming to improve women’s access to justice across Pakistan.
+Panah, meaning refuge, is a shelter home and member of the PFDP - which has, to date, given refuge to almost 3,000 women – is aiming to improve women’s access to justice across Pakistan.

 The shelter allows women fleeing violence to stay for free with their children.
 It offers a range of activities targeted at improving wellbeing and self-confidence, such as yoga and art therapy, as well as providing access to emotional, social and psychiatric support.